gdzierzon/SqlStatementBuilder/README.md

 The initial commit of the **SqlStatementBuilder** includes basic implementation of 2 SQL DML statement types: **INSERT** and **SELECT**.

 ### Examples
+For more in depth examples please refer to the the unit tests.

 **Select**
 ```
 var query = new Select("*")